 Gray Reef River Report

-The streamer bite on the Reef can be really productive, oftentimes the best the North Platte has to offer.
-Swinging flies and pounding the banks from a boat are often the most effective ways to fish streamers on the Reef.
-Integrated sink tip lines with a 6 or 7 weight rod, or swinging Skagit heads and MOW tips can help single out the more aggressive fish in the river.
-Both shops have received fresh shipments of the newest swing style creations from Eric Ishiwata.
-Ask about them next time you are in the shop and stock up!
+Streamer fishing is our favorite way to fish the Reef and Mile.
+Swinging flies and pounding the pockets from a boat are often the most effective ways to fish streamers here.
+Sink tip lines with a 6 or 7 weight rod, or two handers lined up with Skagit heads will help anglers cover water efficiently and present flies deeper in the water column where we are finding most of the meat eaters.
+Both shops have received fresh shipments of the newest swing style flies from Eric Ishiwata such as the Grand Master Phoenix and the Ish's Snich.
+Goldies, North Platte Spiders, Peanut Envys, and other classics are well stocked too.
+Ask about them next time you are in the shop!

 For info on guided float trips to the Gray Reef, hit the LINK